Mount Mitchell State Park: Gallery

+Events

-The park also serves as the finish line for The Assault on Mount Mitchell and the midpoint for the Mount Mitchell Challenge ultramarathon.
+The park serves as the finish line for The Assault on Mount Mitchell and the midpoint for the Mount Mitchell Challenge ultramarathon.

+Hurricane Helene

 The park closed on September 26, 2024 as Hurricane Helene approached the area.
-Due to extensive storm-related damage to the nearby sections of the Blue Ridge Parkway, the park remained closed for nearly a year while roads were repaired.
+Due to extensive storm-related damage to sections of the Blue Ridge Parkway, the park remained closed for nearly a year while roads were repaired.
 The park reopened on September 15, 2025.

-Nearby state parks

-The following state parks and state forests are within 30 mi of Mount Mitchell State Park: